The library is currently under renovation, and we are excited to unveil our new school library, featuring a variety of new books, very soon.

 Once the renovation is complete, the library will be open every break and lunch time for pupils to use the computers, do homework and to take out books.
 The pupils will have access to PCs which are linked to a printer, for homework and coursework use.

-Pupils have access to a wide variety of up to date fiction and non-fiction books which can be loaned for two weeks at a time.
-Daily newspapers are available and also a few magazines.
+Pupils will also have access to a wide variety of up to date fiction and non-fiction books which can be loaned for two weeks at a time.
+Newspapers are available and also a few magazines.
 There are also quiz and puzzle activity sheets available.